firefartsdev/beer-catalogue/README.md

 of the Helm chart.
 These secrets are referenced in the deployment template and mapped to environment variables expected by the application.

+For simplicity, the application currently uses Hibernate´s automatic schema generation feature with `spring.jpa.hibernate.ddl-auto=update`.
+While this is convenient for development, it is not recommended for production environments.
+I'm used to working with tools like **flyway** or **Liquibase** to manage the database migrations in professional and production settings.

 While configuring the connection to the AWS RDS database, I encountered a couple of issues: